 Sign Up · Sign In · Feedback

 For a player, or parent new to lacrosse, purchasing that first set of gear can be rather daunting.
-Below is a list of the necessary equipment and some information to help you better understand what it is you need to be looking for when purchasing equipment.
-Men's and women's equipment varies to a decree and I have separated the descriptions below.
-I hope it helps.
-Let me know if you have further questions.
+Below is a list of the necessary equipment and some information to help you better understand what is needed when purchasing equipment.
+When purchasing personal equipment, it is preferred if the gear you purchase matches our team colors.
+Black, white, grey, with green accents.
+Men's and women's equipment is different, so this page is organized accordingly.

 Required Women's Equipment:

-STICKS: You must have a women's specific head and shaft that meet US Lacrosse guidelines for youth lacrosse.
-HERE are the guidelines.
+STICKS: You must have a women's specific head and shaft that meet USA Lacrosse guidelines for youth lacrosse.
 Stick technology has not changed in years.
 Buying this year's new stick will only get you a higher sticker price.
 Check clearance sites and find last years' expensive sticks on sale.
 Summer is a good time to find great deals.

 HEMETS: TVYLA mandates that our women practice and play wearing a women's specific NOCSE rated lacrosse helmet.
 If you purchase your own helmet, please purchase a black helmet to match the team's uniform in order to comply with NHFS uniform rules.
 With a helmet of another color you will run the risk of a referee not allowing them to play with a mismatched helmet.